Intellectual Property Rights

 Source: Law No. 28/2014.

-On the other hand, the creations which are not protected by copyrights includes: (i) a creation which has not been made tangible; (ii) every idea, procedure, system, method, concept, principle, finding or data even if it’s been disclosed, declared, illustrated, elaborated, or incorporated with a creation; and (iv) tool, thing, or product created for the sole purpose of solving a technical problem or the shape is made for functional purpose.
+On the other hand, the creations which are not protected by copyrights include: (i) a creation which has not been made tangible; (ii) every idea, procedure, system, method, concept, principle, finding or data even if it has been disclosed, declared, illustrated, elaborated, or incorporated within a creation; and (iv) tool, thing, or product created for the sole purpose of solving a technical problem or the shape is made for functional purposes.

 In case a legal entity announces, distributes, or communicates a creation which comes from the legal entity, without mentioning a name as the creator, the legal entity shall be deemed as the creator.

-Furthermore, in case of expression of traditional culture, the copyrights rests with the State, which has the obligation to guard and keep that expression of traditional culture.
-The use of traditional culture shall heed to the living values of the society that holds it.
+Furthermore, in the case of an expression of traditional culture, the copyrights rests with the State, which has the obligation to guard and keep that expression of traditional culture.
+The use of traditional culture shall heed to the values of the society that holds it.

-The state shall also hold the copyrights of a creation with an unknown creator, for the interest of the creator.
-If the creation was announced, but the creator is still unknown, and the only known name is their alias, the announcer of the creation shall hold the copyrights for the interest of the creator.
-In case of a published creation, but the creator and the announcer is unknown, the copyrights rests with the state for the interest of the creator.
+The state shall also hold the copyrights of a creation with an unknown creator, but, for the interest of the creator.
+If the creation was announced, but the creator remains unknown, and the only known name is their alias, the announcer of the creation shall hold the copyrights for the interests of the creator.
+In the case of a published creation, however both the creator and the announcer remain unknown, the copyrights rests with the state for the interest of the creator.
 However, if the creator can prove their ownership of the creator, the copyrights will be duly returned to them.

-Aside from the creator’s, other related parties are also entitled to copyrights.
-These parties include: (i) show performers; (ii) phonogram producers; (iii) broadcasting institution.
+Aside from the creator’s rights, other related parties are also entitled to copyrights.
+These parties include: (i) show performers; (ii) phonogram producers; (iii) broadcasting institutions.

-The rights incumbent upon copyrights holders are two-fold: moral right and economic right.
-The moral right to a creation shall include the rights to: (i) include or not include their name in the copy of the creation in its public use; (ii) use their alias name; (iii) change their creation in accordance with the standards of public decency; (iv) change the title or subtitle of the creation; (v) to defend their rights in case of distortion, mutilation, modification of their creation, or an event which violates their dignity or reputation.
+The rights placed upon copyrights holders are two-fold: the moral rights and the economic rights.
+The moral rights to a creation shall include the rights to: (i) include or not include their name in the copy of the creation in its public use; (ii) use their alias name; (iii) change their creation in accordance with the standards of public decency; (iv) change the title or subtitle of the creation; (v) to defend their rights in case of distortion, mutilation, modification of their creation, or an event which violates their dignity or reputation.

 The time limit of copyrights is distinguished according to the two types of rights.
-For moral rights to use their name or their alias, and to defend their rights, shall not have an expiry date.
-However, the right to change the creation or the title thereof shall only be allowed so long as the copyrights belongs to the creator.
+For moral rights, the ability to use their name or their alias, and to defend their rights, will not have an expiry date.
+However, the right to change the creation or the title, thereof, shall only be allowed so long as the copyrights belong to the creator.

-On the other hand, the terms of economic right to a creation requires a lot more elaboration than moral rights.
-For creations in the forms of: (i) books, pamphlets, and all other forms of papers; (ii) lecture, speech, and other similar creations; (iii) educational props; (iv) song or music with or without text; (v) drama or musical drama, dance, choreography, puppetry, and pantomime; (vi) physical arts in forms of painting, drawing, carving, calligraphy, sculpture, statue, collage, and applied art; (vii) Architecture; (viii) Map; (ix) batik; the copyrights shall remain with the holder their whole life and 70 (seventy) years after their death starting from the first day of the following year.
+On the other hand, the terms of the economic rights to a creation require a lot more elaboration than moral rights.
+For creations in the forms of: (i) books, pamphlets, and all other forms of papers; (ii) lecture, speech, and other similar creations; (iii) educational props; (iv) song or music with or without text; (v) drama or musical drama, dance, choreography, puppetry, and pantomime; (vi) physical arts in forms of painting, drawing, carving, calligraphy, sculpture, statue, collage, and applied art; (vii) Architecture; (viii) Map; (ix) batik; the copyrights shall remain with the dutiful holder their whole life, and 70 (seventy) years after their death starting from the first day of the following year.
 In case there were more than one creator, the post-mortem right is activated after the last creator died.
-If the creator were a legal entity instead of a natural person, the right shall remain with the legal entity for 50 (fifty) years after the first announcement.
+If the creator were a legal entity instead of a natural person, the rights shall remain with the legal entity for 50 (fifty) years after the first announcement.

-For creations in the form of: (i) photography; (ii) translations, interpretations, alterations, anthologies, and other transliteration works; (iii) cinematography; (iv) video game; (v) computer program; (vi) layout of published paper; (vii) translation, adaptation, arrangement, transformation, or modification of traditional culture expression; (viii) compilation of creations or data, whether in computerized format or other media; and (ix) compilation of traditional culture expression so long as it is still the original creation, shall remain with the creator for 50 (fifty) years since the first announcement.
-For applied art, the term shall extend for 25 (twenty-five) years since the first announcement.
+For creations in the form of: (i) photography; (ii) translations, interpretations, alterations, anthologies, and other transliteration works; (iii) cinematography; (iv) video games; (v) computer programs; (vi) the layout of published papers; (vii) translations, adaptations, arrangements, transformations, or modifications of traditional culture expression; (viii) compilations of creations or data, whether in computerized format or other media; and (ix) compilations of traditional culture expression, so long as it is still the original creation, shall remain with the creator for 50 (fifty) years since the first announcement.
+For applied art, the term can be extended for another(?)
+25 (twenty-five) years from the first announcement.

-For rights to traditional culture expression which are hold by the State shall have no expiry date.
-For rights to creations which have been published but the creators were unknown, and the rights were subsequently held by the state, shall remain with the State for 50 (fifty) years after the first announcement.
-In the same case, but for rights held by the announcer, shall remain with them for 50 (fifty) years after the first announcement.
+For rights to traditional culture expressions which are held by the State, they shall have no expiry date.
+For the rights to creations, of which have been published but the creators remain unknown and their rights were subsequently held by the state, they shall remain with the State for 50 (fifty) years after the first announcement.
+Similar to the rights to traditional culture expressions that are held by the State, rights that are held by the announcer will remain with them for 50 years following the first announcement..

 The procedure for the copyright application can be seen in the following chart: